typedclojure/typedclojure/typed/clj.spec/README.md

 2. Clone this repository and run `./script/repl` in the `typed/clj.spec` directory to follow along.

+To use the generative testing features of `typed.clj/spec`, also add an explicit dependency to `[org.clojure/test.check "1.0.0"]` (automatic if cloning this repository).

 ```clojure
 ;; require these namespaces
 (require '[clojure.alpha.spec :as s]